UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/01-uart.md

 ### Blocking vs. Non-Blocking Communication

 When calling `HAL_UART_Transmit()/HAL_UART_Receive()`, your code will pause at the function call until data is successfully transmitted/received as the MCU is continuously asking the UART hardware peripheral whether a byte is sended/received, this is called `blocking function`.
 This is unaccetably inefficient espesially for receiving data as most of the MCU resources are wasted for waiting data income.
-(FYI most main logic finish under 5ms)
+(FYI most main logic finish under 5ms, except for image processing)

 For low speed situations, setting a relatively low `Timeout` as above is accpectable.
 But for most robotics task, we would like to run the main logic as frequent as possible.
 In some situations this is problematic, for example: